Enrique Pena Nieto, the new face of Mexico's old rulers

 A former student at the Roman Catholic Panamerican University, a seat of learning backed by the conservative Church group Opus Dei, Pena Nieto has frequently extolled the virtues of close-knit families in his wooing of Mexican voters.

-The news of Pena Nieto's infidelity to his first wife, who later died after an epileptic seizure, raised doubts about his moral fibre and might have cost him dear in a U.S. election.
+The news of Pena Nieto's infidelity to his first wife, who later died after an epileptic seizure, raised doubts about his moral fiber and might have cost him dear in a U.S. election.

 Support from his second wife, a popular soap opera actress, helped lay that scandal to rest.
 More nagging have been accusations that Pena Nieto failed to do enough to tackle high murder rates of women in the State of Mexico.